alan-hamm/DataPulse-dev/README.md

 ### Distributed Configuration

+   **_By default, the settings in `distributed.yaml` are optimized for high-performance processing with Dask on systems with significant CPU and memory resources.
+Adjust as needed to suit your environment._**

 This project includes a custom `distributed.yaml` file for configuring Dask.
 The `distributed.yaml` file is located in the `config/` directory and contains recommended settings for Dask performance and resource management tailored for UTMA's processing requirements.

 To ensure your Dask environment is correctly configured, follow these steps: